jethridge13/Practice-Server-and-Client/README.txt

 ***USAGE***:

 login <#> - Takes one argument, your user ID.
 Will log you into the server to access the forum.
-You must login before you can access any of the other commands. help - Displays this help menu. ag [<#>] - Has one optional argument.
+You must login before you can access any of the other commands.
+Your user ID must be only alphanumerics. help - Displays this help menu. ag [<#>] - Has one optional argument.
 Returns a list of all existing discussion groups, N groups at a time.
 If the argument is not provided, a default value of 5 will be used.
 When in ag mode,  the following subcommands are available.